Indiana Hoosiers baseball: Sembower Field (1951–2012)

 Sembower Field was the main baseball stadium utilized by the Hoosiers from 1951 to 2012.
 It was named after former Indiana baseball player Charles Sembower.
 The stadium was located just north of the Foster Quadrangle dormitory on Fee Lane, less than 1 mile southeast of the current Hoosier baseball facility: Bart Kaufman Field.
 The former site of Sembower Field is presently used as a recreational sports complex for university students.

-Bart Kaufman Field (2013–Present)
+Bart Kaufman Field (since 2013)

 Bart Kaufman Field is the home of the Hoosiers and is located in Bloomington, Indiana, on the campus of Indiana University.
 Indiana alumnus Bart Kaufman (1960–1962) pledged $2.5 million to start construction on the facility, with the rest of the funding coming from private donations and the university.
 Construction of Bart Kaufman Field was completed in March 2013 and formally dedicated on April 26.
 Bart Kaufman Field hosted its first Big Ten baseball tournament from May 24 through 28, 2017.